Last updated on January 21st, 2019

-All trademarks in the United States fall under at least one of 35 categories.
-This system of trademark classes insures that businesses in the same sectors remain distinct from one another in their branding.
+All trademarks in the United States fall under at least one of 45 different trademark categories.
+This system of trademark classes ensures that businesses in the same sectors remain distinct from one another in their branding.

 Why Register a Class 13 Trademark?

 Note, however, that you can only fight cases of infringement within your trademark class.
-Thus, if you register a class 13 trademark, you won’t be able to take a car company to court for having the same name as your business.
+For this reason, even if you register a Class 13 trademark you won’t be able to take a car company to court for having the same name as your business.

 However, it’s also significantly more expensive than filing under a single trademark class.
 Additionally, USPTO will reject proposals that seem engineered to game the system by applying to obviously inapplicable trademark classes.